UProcSaaS/any-file/README.md

 Additionally, if no protocol schema is defined, local system is assumed.

 You can compress and uncompress your files in all operations.
-Next are compression formats supported: zip, gz.
+Next are supported compression formats: zip, gzip.
-Please, take in consideration that some zip files have wrong headers.
+Please, take in consideration that some zip files could have wrong headers.
 In those cases, file will be renamed to final extension only.

 Next sources are accepted by the library: